imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 The remainder of OPCODEs (IO/storage etc.) remains unadjusted.

 Next we could:
-1. Calculate the gas cost for a sequence of real blocks, using such adjusted gas costs.
+1. calculate the gas cost for a sequence of real blocks, using such adjusted gas costs
-2. Capture a coarse measurement of resources consumed to validate those blocks (e.g. time per block, time per transaction).
+2. capture a coarse measurement of resources consumed to validate those blocks (e.g. time per block, time per transaction)
-3. Assess how well does the adjusted gas schedule model the consumed resources.
+3. assess how well does the adjusted gas schedule model the consumed resources

 ### Standardization